Pravez/ColoringWorld/DIARY.md

 * Corrected squat bug
 * Character can now stay on falling platforms without dying
 * Fixed some other minor bugs
-* Created metrics, to save player's datas (number of deaths, time played ...)
+* Created metrics, to save player's data (number of deaths, time played ...)
 * Generated a jar for version 2.4 and sent it with the form to testers.

 # May 13, 2015